Top partners tackling vector dark matter: Cross sections and constraints

-The parameter space for the DM-mediator masses permitted by Xenon1T (gray), and the regions with the cross section below the neutrino floor (orange) are shown in Fig.~\ref{Parameter-spaces}, for both the fourplet and singlet models (top-bottom plots).
-Notice that mediator masses in the range 30-90GeV are allowed by Xenon1T in the fourplet models, while 35-100GeV in $\oA$ and 65-180GeV in $\oB$ for $M_\Psi=500$GeV (darker areas).
-In this case, the neutrino floor becomes eluded for a mediator mass of 10-150GeV in the DM mass regions of 10-5000GeV ($\fA$), 10-3000GeV ($\fB$), 10-1000GeV ($\oA$) and 10-125GeV ($\oB$).
-As soon as the top partner is heavier as $M_\Psi=1500$GeV (lighter areas), smaller mediator masses in the approximate range 15-35GeV are constrained in the fourplet scenarios by Xenon1T, while 15-45GeV in $\oA$ and 30-90GeV for $\oB$.
-The neutrino floor becomes eluded for a mediator mass of 10-150GeV in all the explored DM mass region.
-A smaller DM mass range of 10-5000GeV in $\oB$ permits to be below the neutrino floor.
+Notice that mediator masses in the range $\sim 10$-15 GeV are constrained by Xenon1T for the fourplet models together with $\oA$, while $\sim 15$-25 GeV in $\oB$ for $M_\Psi=500$ GeV (darker areas).
+In this case, the neutrino floor becomes eluded for a mediator mass roughly heavier than~$\sim 25$ GeV in the whole DM mass regions for the fourplet models and $\oA$, whereas mediator masses higher than~$\sim 45$ GeV in $\oB$.
+As soon as the top partner is heavier as 1500 GeV (lighter areas), much smaller mediator masses in the range $\sim 4$-8 GeV are constrained by Xenon1T in the fourplet scenarios (for the DM mass range $\sim 10$-230 GeV) and $\oA$ (for the broader DM mass region $\sim 10$-820 GeV).
+Mediator masses as $\sim 8$-14 GeV are allowed in $\oB$ throughout the DM mass range.
+The neutrino floor becomes eluded for mediator masses above~$\sim 12$ GeV in all the explored DM mass region for the fourplet models and $\oA$.
+Above~$\sim 22$ GeV for mediator masses in $\oB$ it is permitted to be below the neutrino floor.

-All in all, the scenarios $\fA$, $\fB$ and $\oA$ better suppress the WIMP-nucleon cross sections rather than $\oB$.
-In fact, in the limit of a large $M_\Psi$, its coupling $g_{\eta q}$ in~\eqref{Couplings-fRfReta} involves a suppression only from the $\xi$-dependence, unlike to the others whose suppression is directly enhanced by the contribution of the $\eta$ and $\tilde{\eta}$-parameters.
-This feature disfavours $\oB$ in effectively eluding the latest DD Xenon1T bounds.
-Future observations will help us in discriminating the best framework among $\fA$, $\fB$ and $\oA$ for the explanation of the DD experiments.
+All in all, the fourplet scenarios and $\oA$ better suppress the WIMP-nucleon cross sections rather than $\oB$.
+Its coupling $g_{\eta q}$ in~\eqref{Couplings-fRfReta} involves a suppression only from the $\xi$-dependence, unlike to the others whose suppression is directly augmented by the contribution of the parameters $\eta$ and $\tilde{\eta}$.
+This feature disfavours $\oB$ in effectively eluding the latest Xenon1T bounds.
+Future observations will help us in discriminating the best framework among the fourplet models and $\oA$ for the explanation of the DD experiments.